 We saw 5.6in and 6in screens on the Pixel 3a and 3a XL, respectively.
 Will that change much for the 4a editions?

 Expect similar sizes, but with a punch hole – and no 90Hz included.

 How much power will the Google Pixel 4a pack?

 We're expecting another upper mid-range chip.
 The Pixel 3a had the Qualcomm Snapdragon 670, which did a fine job of delivering a solidly speedy Android experience but didn't have the heavy firepower for high-end games.
 Fair enough.

-The TecnoLike video suggests a slight spec bump with the Snapdragon 730 onboard.
+The TecnoLike video suggests a slight spec bump with the Snapdragon 730 onboard, which 9to5Google has confirmed.
 Ultimately, we expect similar end results: solid everyday speed, but hardly showstopping performance when it comes to 3D gaming and other demanding processing needs.